CartoDB/mobile-sdk/doc/sdk_with_carto.md

       {
         // Use the Maps service to configure layers.
         // Note that this must be done in a separate thread on Android,
-        // as Maps API requires connecting to server which is not nice to do in main thread.
+        // as Maps API requires connecting to server, which cannot be done in the main thread.

         System.Threading.Tasks.Task.Run(delegate
         {